Papagoat/a-cloud-guru-exam-tips/01-IAM-S3.md

 * Enable/Disable AWS services using Service Control Policies (SCP) either on OU or on individual accounts.

 # CloudFront
 * Edge Location - This is the location where content will be cached.
-This is separate to an AWS Region/AZ.
+This is separate to an AWS Region/Availability Zone.
 * Origin - This is the origin of all the files that the CDN will distribute.
 This can be either an S3 Bucket, an EC2 Instance, an Elastic Load Balancer or Route 53.
 * Distribution - This is the name given by the CDN which consists of a collection of Edge Locations.
 * Web Distribution - Typically used for website.